Websoft9Archive/ansible-onlyoffice/docs/else-faq.md

 #### What is the password for the database root user?

-The password is stored in the server related file `/credentials/password.txt`.
+The password is stored in the related file of server `/credentials/password.txt`.

+#### How to forbid access from internet to phpMyAdmin?

+Close TCP:9090 by Security Group Setting.

+#### Is it possible to modify the source path of ONLYOFFICE?

+No.

 #### Is there a web-base GUI database management tool?

 Yes, phpMyAdmin is included.
-Visit by *http://Internet IP:9090*.
+Access by *http://Cloud Sever Internet IP:9090*.

-#### How to change the permissions of filesystem?
+#### How to change uploaded file permission?

 Change owner(group) or permissions as below: